sami-badawi/shapelogic-scala/README.md

 ## Goals ##

-* Make minimal uniform classes to for images in ideomatic Scala
+* Make minimal uniform classes for images in ideomatic Scala
 * Make loaders and savers for these
 * Make system for combining image operations
 * Port some algorithms from Shapelogic Java